vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

     <Paragraph marginBottomSpacing="l">
       Guardianship means the management of other persons’ finances and looking after their interests when they are no longer able to do it.
-Guardianship if the matters of a person close to you cannot be managed in any other way.
+Choose guardianship if the matters of a person close to you cannot be managed in any other way.
     </Paragraph>
     <Paragraph>
       You can safeguard the management of your property and other